4 Marks of the Collegium

 Deum nóscere Deum amáre.
 (To know God is to love God.)

 We are first and foremost an academic institution.
-Students are engaged in a classical liberal arts curriculum that emphasizes Thomistic theology and philosophy, history, literature, Latin, and music and art.
+Students are engaged in a classical liberal arts curriculum that emphasizes Thomistic theology and philosophy, history, literature, Latin, math, science, music, and art.

 Cantáte Dómino.
 (Sing to the Lord.)

 Vespers and Lauds will be sung daily.
 Faculty will be committed to this practice; students will be welcomed to assist.
-The Holy Sacrifice of the Mass is offered on Sundays, Mondays, Holy Days, and major feasts, as a start.
+The Holy Sacrifice of the Mass is offered on Sundays, Mondays, Holy Days, and major feasts.
 Confessions are available at least weekly.
 The Masses are normally sung Masses.
 Students with musical skills will be given opportunities to advance those skills and use them in the service of the Lord.

-In mundo sed non mundi.
+In mundo sed non de mundo.
 (In the world but not of the world.)

 The Collegium promotes a contemplative atmosphere.
 Students have opportunities to spend time quietly, anchoring themselves spiritually to better engage the world.